zjf/genomics-tools/README.md

 <a href="https://developers.google.com/appengine/docs/python/gettingstartedpython27/introduction">Google App Engine</a>
 to deploy.

+* **client-r** provides a simple r script that transforms API query results into GAlignments.

 * **mapreduce-python** uses the <a href="https://developers.google.com/appengine/docs/python/dataprocessing/">MapReduce Python</a>
 feature of Google App Engine to do complex calculations over API data.